alig146/fatjet_analysis/Filters/JetFilter/readme.md

 * a pT cut (in GeV)
 * an abs(eta) cut

-If the two leading jets of the specified jet collection both pass these the cuts, the event passes the filter.
+If the two leading jets of the specified jet collection both pass these cuts, the event passes the filter.

 ## Example
 An example of usage in a CMSSW configuration file: